Sutton United F.C.: Shirt and crest

-The club's crest is derived from the Arms of the London Borough of Sutton, the difference being that United selected only the parts of the crest which represent Sutton and Cheam, as opposed to the parts of the Borough's crest which signify Beddington, Wallington and Carshalton.
-The gold and silver discs on the shield are from the arms of the old Borough of Sutton & Cheam.
-The keys inside the discs symbolise the ownership of Sutton by the Chertsey Abbey (as recorded in the Domesday Book).
+The club's crest is derived from, and almost identical to the Arms of the Municipal Borough of Sutton and Cheam, the predecessor to the present day London Borough of Sutton, the only differences being some minor colour changes and the borough motto being replaced with the team name.
+The gold and silver discs on the shield and the keys inside the discs symbolise the ownership of Sutton by the Chertsey Abbey (as recorded in the Domesday Book).
 The popinjay which sits at the top of the badge is from the arms of the Lumleys, former lords of the Manor of Cheam.
 The crosses (now golden on the club's crest, but black on the borough's crest) represent the See of Canterbury, which held Cheam in the time of Cnut the Great.
 The badge also features a medieval helmet.

 Sutton United began playing in 1898 wearing amber and chocolate brown stripes, adopting the colours of Sutton Association F.C., one of the two clubs who amalgamated to form United.
 The club made a brief experiment with green and white stripes for a season during the 1920s, but the team's form was poor and they soon reverted to amber and chocolate, which became hoops rather than stripes during the early 1930s.
 By the late 1930s, the home shirt had changed to amber and chocolate halves and this remained so until after the end of the Second World War.
 Another experiment was made with amber and chocolate quarters but by the late 1950s, home shirts were amber with chocolate numbers, worn with white shorts and white socks.
 Socks reverted to amber in the early to mid 1960s but the kit remained otherwise unchanged until 1974–75, when the shorts became chocolate.